OpaceDigitalAgency/smashingappsv2/src/tools/article-smasherv2/docs/user-guide.md

 ### Model-Specific Tips

+The unified admin interface allows you to choose from multiple AI providers and models:

+1. **OpenAI Models**:
-1. **GPT-4o (Default)**: Best for comprehensive, detailed articles.
+   - **GPT-4o**: Best for comprehensive, detailed articles.
 Provides the highest quality output but may be slower and more expensive.

-2. **GPT-4o-mini**: Good for shorter articles or drafts.
+   - **GPT-4o-mini**: Good for shorter articles or drafts.
 Faster and more cost-effective but may produce less detailed content.
+   - **GPT-3.5 Turbo**: Most economical option for basic content.

+2. **Anthropic Models** (if configured):
+   - **Claude 3 Opus**: Comparable to GPT-4o with excellent reasoning capabilities.
+   - **Claude 3 Sonnet**: Balanced performance and speed.
+   - **Claude 3 Haiku**: Fast and cost-effective.

+3. **Google Models** (if configured):
+   - **Gemini 1.5 Pro**: Google's advanced model with strong reasoning capabilities.
+   - **Gemini 1.5 Flash**: Faster, more economical Google model.

 ### Content Type Tips